bepronetwork/web-network/docs/DEPLOY-SMART-CONTRACT.md

 ```

-Then it's able use a already contract deployed or deploy a new one, in this step pay attention because the **order to run database migrations** is differente in each option.
+Then will be able to use an already deployed contract or deploy a new one, in this step pay attention because the **order to run database migrations** is differente in each option.

 ### Option A - Use Existing Contract